bytedance/Elkeid/README.md

 English | [简体中文](README-zh_CN.md)

 AgentSmith-HIDS is a Cloud-Native Host-Based Intrusion Detection solution project to provide next-generation Threat Detection and Behavior Audition with modern architecture.

-AgentSmith-HIDS comprises three major components.
-AgentSmith-HIDS Agent, co-worked with AgentSmith-HIDS Driver, is the game-changer for the Data Collection market.
+AgentSmith-HIDS comprises three major components：
+* AgentSmith-HIDS Agent, co-worked with AgentSmith-HIDS Driver, is the game-changer for the Data Collection market.
 It worked at both Kernel and User Space of Linux System, providing rich data flow with much better performance.
-AgentSmith-HIDS Server provides Service-Discovery for the production environment of up to millions of agents.
+* AgentSmith-HIDS Server provides Service-Discovery for the production environment of up to millions of agents.
 The Server also supports primary data formatting along with rules distribution for the Agent.
-AgentSmith-Hub provides high-performance, lightweight, and stateless alert generation with data manipulation to analyze the rich data flow.
+* AgentSmith-Hub provides high-performance, lightweight, and stateless alert generation with data manipulation to analyze the rich data flow.

 Now we are more than happy to announce the open-source of AgentSmith-HIDS Agent and AgentSmith-HIDS Driver.
 We decided to strengthen the Defense Community with our game-changing technology.
 Due to the lack of rule engine and detection functions, AgentSmith-HIDS Agent and Driver doesn't provide all HIDS capability on its own.
 However, it is a tremendous Host-Information-Collect-Agent that could be easily integrated with current HIDS/NIDS/XDR solutions on the market.
 AgentSmith-HIDS Agent and AgentSmith-HIDS Driver together advance solutions on the market in four major areas.